perfectyorg/perfecty-push/docs/v1/design.md

     - https://threedots.tech/post/ddd-cqrs-clean-architecture-combined/

 The first approach is more common in the
-Go/Elixir communities for simple projects, while the second comes from the Java/.NET world.
-There have been some intentions to apply the latter in the former, so it's a good experiment for this project, in case we consider it's worth it:
+Go/Elixir communities, while the second comes from the Java/.NET world for enterprise focused applications.
+There have been some intentions to apply the latter in the former, and some strong opinions from the community against that, so it's a good experiment for this project, in case we consider it's worth it:

 *"The purpose of a good architecture is to defer decisions"*,